mobiliabrus/tourbook/docs/2-tour.md

 The plane is already there when I arrived boarding gate.
 The flight, its routes is fly to Chongqing and to another, then turn back to Chongqing, taking me to Kunming.

-I maintenance 3 hours for transform, and the flight delayed for 2 hours 25 minutes.
+There should be enough hours for transformation, but the arriving flight delayed for 2 hours 25 minutes.

 I get aboard on AirAsia in the last few minutes.